 - Carmen Espinoza- Rodriquez (b.
 1970), American singer-songwriter

-- Tina W. Rodriquez, American Democrat politician, Delegate to Democratic National Convention from North Carolina, 2004; Member, Rules Committee, 2008
+- Tina W. Rodriquez, American Democratic Party politician, Delegate to Democratic National Convention from North Carolina, 2004; Member, Rules Committee, 2008

-- Rolin Rodriquez, American Democrat politician, Delegate to Democratic National Convention from New Jersey, 1988
+- Rolin Rodriquez, American Democratic Party politician, Delegate to Democratic National Convention from New Jersey, 1988

-- Richard Carl Rodriquez, American Democrat politician, Alternate Delegate to Democratic National Convention from California, 1972
+- Richard Carl Rodriquez, American Democratic Party politician, Alternate Delegate to Democratic National Convention from California, 1972

 - Pedro L. Rodriquez, American Republican politician, Candidate for U.S. Representative from New York 22nd District, 1966